 Alongside the ecosystem changes, demographic structure of many cod and haddock stocks has changed.
 For instance, condition and size-at-age of cod and haddock on Scotian shelf has declined since the mid 1990’s and has remained low since then (Shackell and Frank 2007, Shackell et al 2010).
 In North Sea cod and haddock size and maturity at age has also declined (Baudron et al 2011, 2014, Marty et al 2014), and similar but not as dramatic declines in size and maturity at age have been observed for Icelandic cod (e.g. Pardoe et al 2009).

-These well documented changes to the trophic structure, management regimes, and stock characteristics (spatial distributions, maturity, size and conditions at age), occurring in a warming ocean, may all impact recruitment variability of both cod and haddock, but not necessarily to the same extent or in the same direction throughout their range (Klein et al 2016, Fpgarty et al 2008, Mantzouni et al 2010).
+These well documented changes to the trophic structure, management regimes, and stock characteristics (spatial distributions, maturity, size and conditions at age), occurring in a warming ocean, may all impact recruitment variability of both cod and haddock, but not necessarily to the same extent or in the same direction throughout their range (Klein et al 2016, Fogarty et al 2008, Mantzouni et al 2010).

 Here we update and extend the analysis conducted by Fogarty et al. (2001) utilizing model output from recent stock assessments to determine if the recruitment variability and reproductive rate differences among co-occurring North Atlantic cod and haddock have persisted.
 We divided the analysis into two periods – before and after 1993 with the former corresponding to the time period studied by Fogarty et al. (2001) and the latter associated with changes in the ecosystems, management regimes, stock characteristics and accelerated warming.